2022 W Series Sporting & Technical Regulations

 - All cars are not yet in a line behind the Safety Car.

-- A further incident occurs necessitating another intervention.
+- A further incident occurs necessitating further intervention.

-Overtaking is only permitted if a car is delayed when leaving its position in the pit lane and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
-Any driver delayed in this way and who is unable to re-establish the original starting order before the driver reaches the first Safety Car Line must reenter the pit lane and may only re-join the race once the whole field has passed the end of the pit lane.
+22.6 Overtaking is only permitted if a car is delayed when leaving its position in the pit lane and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
+Any driver delayed in this way must not overtake to re-establish their original starting position and must re-start in the position they re-joined.

-The Safety Car will be brought into operation and run-in accordance with Appendix H, Chapter 2, Article 2.10 of the ISC.
+23.1 The Safety Car will be brought into operation and run-in accordance with Appendix H, Chapter 2, Article 2.10 of the Code.

-As per the provisions of the International Sporting Code and these regulations, all Judicial action will be taken by the Stewards except for the provisions of 24.6 below.
+24.1 In accordance with the International Sporting Code and these Regulations, all Judicial action will be taken by the Stewards except for the provisions of 24.6 below.

-The stewards may impose any one of the penalties listed in 24.4 on any driver involved in an Incident.
-An “Incident” means any occurrence or series of occurrences involving one or more drivers, or any action by any driver, which can be reported to the stewards by the Race Director (or directly noted by the stewards) which:
+24.3 The Stewards may impose one or more of the penalties listed in 24.4 on any Competitor involved in an Incident.
+An “Incident” means the occurrence or series of occurrences of an event involving one or more drivers, or any action by any Driver, which can be reported to the stewards by the Race Director (or directly noted by the stewards) which: